robatwilliams/awesome-webhid/README.md

 ## Inspiration from elsewhere
-*Transferrable inspiration from related areas such as general USB HID, Web Bluetooth, and WebUSB.*
+*Transferrable inspiration from related areas such as general Bluetooth/USB HID, Web Bluetooth, and WebUSB.*

 ## Ideas